novembersoftware/aretheyup/docs/architecture.md

 ### Baseline refresher

-`workers/baseline.go` refreshes all service baselines immediately at startup and then every hour.
+`workers/baseline.go` runs only in `worker` mode.
+It refreshes all service baselines immediately at startup and then every hour.
 This keeps the hour-of-week baseline table warm for request handlers.

 ### Incident tracker

-`workers/incidents.go` recalculates current service state once per minute and opens or resolves incidents based on transitions into and out of `Outage`.
+`workers/incidents.go` runs only in `worker` mode.
+It recalculates current service state once per minute and opens or resolves incidents based on transitions into and out of `Outage`.
 Probe-only `Degraded` states are visible in the UI but do not create incident records.

+### Probe result cleaner

+`workers/cleanup.go` runs only in `worker` mode.
+It deletes raw probe rows older than 30 days immediately at startup and then once per hour.

 ### Synthetic probe worker